ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 -   `invalidate_query` – Query for checking the dictionary status.
 Optional parameter.
 Read more in the section [Updating dictionaries](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict-lifetime.md).

--   `fail_on_connection_loss` – The configuration parameter that controls unexpected connection loss before the query is executed.
+-   `fail_on_connection_loss` – The configuration parameter that controls behavior of the server on connection loss.
 If `true`, an exception is thrown immediately if the connection between client and server was lost.
 If `false`, the ClickHouse server retries to execute the query three times before throwing an exception.
 Note that retrying leads to increased response times.
 Default value: `false`.

 MySQL can be connected on a local host via sockets.
 To do this, set `host` and `socket`.